zouharvi/uds-snlp-tutorial/smoothing/main.md

 . . .

 * PP = $2^{(0.33 \cdot 0.32 + 0.27 \cdot 0.17 + 0.18 \cdot 0.17 + 0.13 \cdot 0.17 + 2 \cdot (0.05 \cdot 0.08))} = 1.4$
+* What would be PP with unsmoothed model?
 :::